SSnowly/snowy_warden/README.md

 # Snowy Warden

 A FiveM resource that provides Discord-based server protection through OAuth2 verification and server membership checks.
+> [!IMPORTANT]
+> We are in no way affiliated with VVarden on discord.

 ## Features